Absurd (film): Production

 George Eastman, the film's protagonist and writer, remembers that director and producer Joe D'Amato wanted it to be a proper sequel to Antropophagus (1980) whereas Eastman himself was opposed.
-D'Amato then only asked him to act in it, but when Eastman read the treatment which someone had written, he found it so bad that he decided to write one himself for D'Amato.
+D'Amato then only asked him to act in it, but when Eastman read the treatment that someone had written, he found it so bad that he decided to write one himself for D'Amato.
 Eastman then remembers rewriting it "from scratch, like one of those American thrillers, Halloween style".

 The shooting took place in May 1981 in a relatively short period of time.
 Eastman remembers that the whole film was shot at nighttime.
 The two child actors, Katia and Kasimir Berger, were the children of William Berger.

 Michele Soavi, who played a biker in the film, went on to become a successful Italian horror film director in his own right.
-D'Amato later produced Soavi's first directorial effort Stage Fright, which he said was "...out of all the films I produced, my favorite, and Soavi is the most talented out of all the young directors I've launched....I think very highly of him."
+D'Amato later produced Soavi's first directorial effort, Stage Fright, which he said was "...out of all the films I produced, my favorite, and Soavi is the most talented out of all the young directors I've launched....I think very highly of him."